Menu

 Explore Now

-The Objects of the Order are charitable and educational and shall specifically serve to encourage the study of the history of Ancient Wales and Welsh Immigration to America, to verify the genealogy of descendants of the Ancient Welsh Kings and Princes of Deheubarth, Gwent, Glamorgan, Gwynedd, and Powys prior to December 11, 1282, the death of Llywelyn ap Gruffydd, also known as Llywelyn the Last, and Welsh Immigrants to America prior to July 4, 1776; accomplish research, preserve manuscripts, wills, deeds, and other documents; to support the restoration of sites and landmarks having charitable, literary, educational, historical, or governing backgrounds; to promote patriotism.
+The Objects of the Order are charitable and educational and shall specifically serve to encourage the study of the history; to encourage the study of Ancient Wales and Welsh Immigration to America; to verify the genealogy of descendants of monarchs who ruled in Wales including the ancient kingdoms of Deheubarth, Gwent, Glamorgan, Gwynedd, Powys, and Welsh Immigrants to America prior to July 4th, 1776; to accomplish research; preserve manuscripts, wills, deeds, and other documents; to support the restoration of sites and landmarks having charitable, literary, educational, historical, or governing backgrounds; and to promote patriotism.

 Our Heritage